 Healing Power of Green

 Viriditas was meant to reflect nature’s divine healing power, a constant force, but also a momentary condition in which God heals through the greening power of a living plant.
 When one consumes a healing plant, this divine power is transferred from the plant to the humans and it becomes a moment of viriditas.
 This experience is meant to be a daily occurrence as you eat, a means to stay vital with the greening power but also a reminder of our eternal interconnectedness with nature.

 Modern Variations of Greening Power in Medicine

 A modern medical practitioner, Dr. Victoria Sweet was inspired by Hildegard’s ancient wisdom, and her concept of viriditas in healing patients.
-After obtaining her MD, Dr. Sweet went back to get a PhD in history; both her masters and doctoral theses were on the subject of Hildegard’s healing.
+After obtaining her MD, Dr. Sweet went back to get a PhD in history; both her masters and doctoral theses were on the subject of Hildegard medicine.

 In Dr. Sweet’s TEDx talk at Middlebury College, (The Efficiency of Inefficieny) she describes Hildegard’s belief that human healing resembles the greening power and regenerating capabilities of plant life.
-Dr. Sweet recently published a new book on the subject called God’s Hotel.
+In 2014, Dr. Sweet published a book on the subject called God’s Hotel.
 More recently, Dr. Sweet published a related book, Slow Medicine, also featuring viriditas as a central theme.